-For many people with diabetes, taking Metformin is an effective way to improve blood sugar levels, and potentially lose weight.
+For many people with diabetes, taking metformin is an effective way to improve blood sugar levels and potentially lose weight.

 Figuring out which type of metformin to take and how much can take time and effort, and it should always be done alongside your doctor.